Stanislav Kochanovsky

 Biography

-Since 2017, Kochanovsky is a regular guest at the Verbier Festival where he conducted opera in concerts (Eugene Onegin, Rigoletto, Die Zauberflöte, Hansel and Gretel) and symphonic programme with soloists Lucas Debargue and Mikhail Pletnev.
+Since 2017, he has been a regular guest at the Verbier Festival, conducting both concert performances of operas - such as Eugene Onegin, Rigoletto, Hänsel und Gretel, and Die Zauberflöte - and symphonic programs with soloists such as Lucas Debargue and Mikhail Pletnev.

 Video gallery